Nid04/Image-Caption-Generator/README.md

 ![image](https://user-images.githubusercontent.com/90881345/235221052-8cda8d93-2fd3-470c-b330-56bb4a8330ad.png)

-  "python manage.py runserver"
-* Open a web browser and go to http://localhost:8000/ to access the application.

 ## Caption Generation Model ##

 The model is trained on a dataset of images and corresponding captions and can generate captions for new images that it has not seen before.